mdavids/rfc/content/draft-davids-forsalereg-08.md

 a '\_for-sale' indicator is pointless and any existence of a valid '\_for-sale' TXT record **MAY** therefore be regarded as an indication that the domain name is for sale.

+The existence of a '\_for-sale' leaf node does not obligate the holder to sell the domain name; it may have been published in error, or withdrawn later for other reasons.

 This specification does not dictate the exact use of any content values in the '\_for-sale' TXT record.
 Parties - such as registries and registrars - **MAY** use it in their tools, perhaps even by defining specific requirements that the content value must meet.
 Content values can also be represented in a human-readable format for individuals to